 Go wine tasting in Prince Edward County

-As Beppi Crosariol of the Globe and Mail points out – the county has come of age and by this he is referring to the quality of the wines.
-With 40 plus wineries there is plenty to taste.
+As Beppi Crosariol of the Globe and Mail pointed out some years ago – Prince Edward County has come of age and by this he is referring to the quality of the wines.
+With about 40 wineries there is plenty to taste.
 Buyer beware – some wines are made from grapes grown in the Niagara area.

 Take a cooking class at The Waring House.

-The Waring House offer classes on Sundays that focus on lighter offerings.
+The Waring House in Prince Edward County offer classes on Sundays that focus on lighter offerings.
 On Wednesday and Thursdays they have classes that feature a sit down dinner along with wine.
 Try Indian Cuisine, the Mexican Taco Stand or Sushi Basics.
 Check out their online schedule for lots more offerings.

 Birding is excellent especially during the spring migration.
 In the Prince Edward Point National Wildlife Area there are many species to discover in the 518 hectare park.
 You’ll see lots of waterfowl, raptors and song birds there.

 Be sure to visit the Prince Edward Point Bird Observatory, a migration research station open to the public.
 There are opportunities for bird banding and even monarch butterfly tagging in the fall.

 Follow the Arts Trail in Prince Edward County

 Stop at one of the 29 galleries or studios on The Arts Trail.
 You’ll find everything from pottery to blown glass, jewelers, blacksmiths, photographers, hand made furniture and lots of painters.
 It’s a great way to meet the artist and throw your support behind the local community.

 Visit La De Dah Sculpture Studio, the Mad Dog Gallery and the Oeno Gallery.
 Don’t forget your credit card!